How Could I Possibly Have Depression?

 Many of us are familiar with the concept of depression, but when it starts to affect our lives or the lives of those close to us, it can be challenging to reckon with.
 If you suspect you may be experiencing depression, it can be important to first understand why.
 But doing so is often easier said than done; many things can play into depression, and several of the symptoms it leads to can worsen its severity.
 In this article, we’ll discuss what depression is, where it often comes from, and what you can do to begin to manage it.

-People who have major depressive disorder, often referred to simply as “depression,” often feel a persistent sense of sadness and a loss of interest in things that previously brought joy.
-They may have difficulty performing day-to-day functions and lose interest in things like hobbies and personal passions, especially if they are experiencing depression NOS (Not Otherwise Specified).
-Changes to professional life, relationships, substance use, and other things can occur as a result of depression.
+People who have major depressive disorder, often referred to simply as "depression," often feel a persistent sense of sadness and a loss of interest in things that previously brought joy.
+They may have difficulty performing day-to-day functions and lose interest in things like hobbies and personal passions.
+Changes to professional life, relationships, substance use, and other things can result from depression.

 Aside from those already mentioned, common symptoms of depression include: